 Principal Learning Outcomes

-Develop a critical knowledge of recent research in some key areas of empirical political economy
+Have a good overview and a thorough understanding of empirical political economy.
+Develop a critical knowledge of recent research in some key areas of empirical political economics.
+Enable students to pursue their own research agenda in the field.

 The core topics in the syllabus will typically include: